gaborcsardi/async/README.md

 then we say that `d2` owns `d1`.
 We also say that `d2` is the child of `d1`, and `d1` is the parent of `d2`. async has a strong ownership model, and it only allows a single owner (i.e. a single child) for each deferred.
-The parent-child relationships define a directed forest graph (i.e. a collection of directed trees).
+The parent-child relationships define a directed forest graph, a collection of directed trees.
+(This is without shared deferred values, see the manual.)

 The strong ownership model does not allow calling `$then()` multiple times on the same deferred value, i.e. the following generates an error: